Hassan Abdullah Hersi al-Turki: Biography

 In 2004, al-Turki was designated by the United States under Executive Order 13224 for alleged involvement in terrorist financing.
 In a subsequent interview with Al Jazeera, he rejected the designation and denied the accusations, stating:I am not a terrorist.
 The terrorists are the Americans, Bush and his army who are exterminating the people of Afghanistan, Iraq, Somalia, Lebanon, and Palestine.
 The terrorists are the infidels led by Bush.In early 2006, al-Turki's forces began cooperating with the ICU in fighting U.S.-backed warlords in Mogadishu.
 He supported the independence of the Ogaden region from Ethiopia and viewed the ICU as a vehicle for advancing that goal.
 Despite the significant distance between Ras Kamboni and Mogadishu, a significant portion of the brigade’s fighters and equipment was integrated into the ICU under al-Turki’s personal command, where they played a key role in the defeat of warlord Bashir Raghe.
 Al-Turki later stated that there was no distinction between his forces and those of the broader ICU military wing, as they had merged and operated as a unified bloc.
 As a military leader of ICU, he secured and governed towns in the far south such as Dhobley situated near the North Eastern Province.
 He also led ICU forces in the taking of Jubaland.
 He led ICU troops during the advance on Kismayo.
 Al-Turki addressed the people of Kismayo, saying that the region would be under Sharia law.
 "This city is seized by Islamic forces including all tribes of Somali men and foreigners, welcome to the new peace brought to this city and I promise you will live in security and prosperity", he reportedly said.

-After the full-scale Ethiopian invasion of Somalia, he targeted in a US airstrike on 3 March 2008.
+After the full-scale Ethiopian invasion of Somalia, he was targeted in a US airstrike on 3 March 2008.
 The two Tomahawk cruise missiles hit two homes in Dhobley that were allegedly visited by al-Turki, who was believed to have ties to al-Qaeda.

 In February 2010, al-Turki officially merged the Ras Kamboni Brigades with Al-Shabaab and split from Hizbul Islam formally pledging allegiance to Al-Qaeda leader Osama bin Laden.

 Al-Turki died of an undisclosed illness on 27 May 2015.